FredHutch/cellprofiler-batch-nf/README.md

 ## Example

 Here's an example of how to run this workflow, in six steps.
-This example is designed to be run on Rhino.

 1. Make/find a source folder.
 Put the images there.